 1. Ask for fans’ opinions

 One creative way to engage with fans that takes minimal effort is to post a question asking their opinion, even if it’s not directly related to a book.
 This can make readers feel appreciated and engaged with the author’s online persona.
-Consider pairing the question with an image — Facebook posts with images see 2.3x more engagement than those without images, and Buffer found that its tweets with images get 18% more clicks, 89% more favorites, and 150% more retweets.
+Consider pairing the question with an image — Facebook posts with images see 2.3x more engagement than those without images, and Buffer recently found that its tweets with images get 18% more clicks, 89% more favorites, and 150% more retweets.

 Daniel Arenson frequently posts interesting trivia, photos, and videos relevant to his target audience of sci-fi/fantasy readers on Facebook, and often asks for his fans’ opinions, usually pairing his question with a relevant image.
 These posts usually get dozens of comments (if not more!), as fans love sharing their thoughts — and when it’s time for Daniel to promote his books, they pay attention.